vizdata-f21/project-1-the_outliers/proposal/proposal.md

 #### Question 2

-For our second question, we would like to explore which brands are most popular amongst viewers on Youtube.
+For our second question, we would like to explore which brands are most popular among viewers on Youtube.
 Specifically, for each brand represented in the data, we plan to look at what proportion of the reactions (likes + dislikes) each brand receives on their Super Bowl commercials.
 We plan to look at the proportion of likes, on average,